Amar120773/Build-Your-Own-Redis/README.md

+# What is Redis!

+Redis is a super-fast, temporary notebook for your computer applications.

+To understand it, let’s compare it to a normal database (like SQL or Postgres), which is like a filing cabinet.
+If you want to read a file from a filing cabinet, you have to stand up, walk over, pull open the heavy drawer, find the folder, and pull out the paper.
+This takes time.
+This is how normal databases work—they save data permanently to a hard drive, which is safe, but relatively slow to read from.

+Redis, on the other hand, is like a sticky note on your desk.
+If you want to read the sticky note, you just look down.
+It’s instant.
+Redis achieves this speed by storing all its data in your computer's RAM (Memory) instead of the hard drive.

+Because reading from memory is incredibly fast, Redis is heavily used for things where speed is everything:

+Caching: Storing the results of a really slow database query so the next person who asks for it gets the answer instantly.
+Session Storage: Keeping track of users who are currently logged into a website.
+Shopping Carts: Remembering what you put in your cart while you browse around Amazon.
+Temporary Data: Like you just built!
+When you told Redis to SET temp_key "I will vanish" PX 5000, it held onto it for exactly 5 seconds and then threw it away.
+The trade-off is that RAM is expensive and temporary.
+If your computer loses power, the sticky note gets thrown away (though Redis has clever backup features, like the .rdb files you wrote a parser for, to save snapshots of the sticky notes to the filing cabinet just in case!).

+So when you built your clone using a ConcurrentHashMap in Java, you literally built the exact thing Redis is famous for: a blazing-fast, memory-based dictionary!

 # Build Your Own Redis (Java)

 A Redis server clone built with standard Java networking libraries (`java.net` + `java.io`).
 No external dependencies.